ChartBoost/chartboost-mediation-android-adapter-reference/README.md

     ```

 7. Depending on your SDK, if you have show callbacks that need to be mapped with Chartboost Mediation's callbacks at show time, you will need to save the `PartnerAdListener` listener you used at load time.
-    - It is recommended to map the `PartnerAdListener` listener with the appropriate load identifier to prevent listerners from being lost or being triggered wrongly.
+    - It is recommended to map the `PartnerAdListener` listener with the appropriate load identifier to prevent listeners from being lost or being triggered wrongly.
 To get the request identifier, it can be found via `PartnerAdLoadRequest.identifier`

     > [!WARNING]
     > This is sample code, don't use the code below for your own adapter.
 Please refer to the code in our actual adapters for real usage samples.